DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Dynamic Pathway Proofs

 By assumption (iii):

 Substituting Eq.~(\ref{eq:assumption3}) into Eq.~(\ref{eq:lte}):

 which establishes the claimed inequality. \end{proof}

 \begin{remark} Assumption (iii) is mild in practice: it states that the detection model does not systematically fail on the highest-risk frames.
-In our implementation with YOLOv8~\citep{yolov8} achieving $\rho \approx 0.95$, missed detections are primarily low-confidence borderline cases rather than high-severity scenarios, supporting the validity of this assumption empirically.
+In our implementation, YOLOv8~\citep{yolov8} attains high recall on the safety-critical classes, so missed detections are primarily low-confidence borderline cases rather than high-severity scenarios, supporting the validity of this assumption.
 Assumptions (i)--(ii) are standard; (ii) holds because $R_{\text{LVLM}}$ is defined via cosine similarity against a positive goal $l_{\text{pos}}$, which is non-negative in the normalized CLIP embedding space when safety-critical states are present. \end{remark}